platformsh/platformsh-docs/src/administration/integrations/gluescript.md

 The activity API accessed through `activity` gives you all the metadata about the current activity that invoked the Gluescript.
 The schema is the same as the one for Webhooks, documented here: https://docs.platform.sh/administration/integrations/webhooks.html

 ## Process API
-The process API gives you access to the environment in the context of which the Gluescript is running .. such as to Environment Variables.
+The Process API gives you access to the environment in the context of which the GlueScript is running .. such as to Environment Variables.

 For example: